Governance & Succession

-Governance within the Institution is established under Charter.
+Governance is established under Charter.

 The Charter defines the conditions under which land, architecture, and authority operate as ordered domain.

-It precedes development, occupation, and capital participation.
+It precedes development and occupation.

 The Charter establishes: